-(1) This clause applies when Contractor personnel are authorized to accompany U.S. Armed Forces deployed outside the United States in-

-(i) Contingency operations;

-(ii) Humanitarian or peacekeeping operations; or

-(iii) Other military operations or military exercises, when designated by the Combatant Commander.

-(2) Contract performance in support of U.S. Armed Forces deployed outside the United States may require work in dangerous or austere conditions.
-Except as otherwise provided in the contract, the Contractor accepts the risks associated with required contract performance in such operations.

-(3) Contractor personnel are civilians accompanying the U.S. Armed Forces.

-(i) When authorized in accordance with paragraph (j) of this clause to carry arms for personal protection, Contractor personnel are only authorized to use force for individual self-defense.

-(ii) Unless immune from host nation jurisdiction by virtue of an international agreement or international law, inappropriate use of force by contractor personnel authorized to accompany the U.S. Armed Forces can subject such personnel to United States or host nation prosecution and civil liability (see paragraphs (d) and (j)(3) of this clause).
+- (1) This clause applies to both CAAF and non-CAAF when performing in the United States Central Command (USCENTCOM) Area of Responsibility (AOR) - (2) Contract performance in USCENTCOM AOR may require work in dangerous or austere conditions.
+Except as otherwise provided in the contract, the Contractor accepts the risks associated with required contract performance in such operations. - (3) When authorized in accordance with paragraph (j) of this clause to carry arms for personal protection, Contractor personnel are only authorized to use force for individual self-defense. - (4) Unless immune from host nation jurisdiction by virtue of an international agreement or international law, inappropriate use of force by contractor personnel authorized to accompany the U.S. Armed Forces can subject such personnel to United States or host nation prosecution and civil liability (see paragraphs (d) and (j)(3) of this clause). - (5) Service performed by Contractor personnel subject to this clause is not active duty or service under 38 U.S.C.

-Contractor Personnel Supporting U.S. Armed Forces Deployed Outside the United States

-(4) Service performed by Contractor personnel subject to this clause is not active duty or service under 38 U.S.C.
 106 note.